ZekRock18/SAIRAS-AI/README.md

 ## 🏆 Hackathon Project

-This project was developed by [ZekRock18](https://github.com/ZekRock18) for a hackathon, showcasing the potential of modular AI agent systems to handle complex, multi-modal queries.
+This project was developed by Team Code Catalyst for code-e-manipal hackathon, showcasing the potential of modular AI agent systems to handle complex, multi-modal queries.

 ### Challenges Overcome